linhvuquach/system-design-practical/system-architecture/ddd/README.md

 - **Facade Pattern**: To simplify and provide a unified interface for interacting with complex external systems.
 - **Translator/Mapper**: For converting data from one model to another.

+## Pros

+1. **Improved Communication**: DDD promotes the use of a ubiquitous language, a common language shared by developers and domain experts, which enhances communication and reduces misunderstandings¹.
+2. **Flexibility**: Since the system is built around the business domain, it can adapt more easily to changes in business requirements¹.
+3. **Maintainability**: DDD encourages encapsulation and clear model breakdowns, making the system more maintainable over time¹.
+4. **Focus on Core Domain**: By focusing on the core domain and its logic, DDD helps in building systems that are more aligned with business goals².
+5. **Alignment with Business Needs**: The close collaboration with domain experts ensures that the software meets actual business needs².

+## Cons

+1. **Complexity**: Implementing DDD can be complex and requires a deep understanding of the domain¹.
+2. **Costly**: The need for continuous collaboration between developers and domain experts can lead to longer development times and higher costs¹.
+3. **Steep Learning Curve**: DDD involves various principles and patterns that can be challenging to master².
+4. **Requires Strong Domain Expertise**: Success with DDD heavily relies on having domain experts who can provide accurate and detailed knowledge¹.

 ## Resources

 - https://en.wikipedia.org/wiki/Domain-driven_design